College Writing FAQ

-What if I didn’t get into a section of College Writing this fall; will I have a problem with my major?
+If I didn’t get into a section of College Writing this fall, will I have a problem with my major?

 No. We recommend taking College Writing within your first three semesters at UMass Amherst.
 It is not a problem if you cannot get the course your first fall on campus, but don’t wait too long because College Writing is a prerequisite to your junior-level writing course in your major.

 YES.
-Unless you have transfer credit or have exempted through the writing placement exam, EVERY student must take College Writing in order to graduate, as it is part of graduation requirements.
+Unless you have transfer credit or have waived the College Writing requirement, EVERY student must take College Writing in order to graduate, as it is part of graduation requirements.

 Can I exempt from the College Writing Requirement?

-Some students may exempt from College Writing based on standardized test scores.
+Some students may exempt from College Writing based on AP or transfer credit.

-What if I haven’t taken the Writing Placement Exam?
+What if I haven’t completed the Writing Placement questionnaire?

-You can take the Writing Placement Exam online using OWL.
+You can take the Writing Placement questionnaire online using OWL.